FrenkelS/Doom8088/README.md

 |Weapon down |A + L |Enter, Space & Shift + <|
 |Menu        |Start |Esc                     |
 |Quit to DOS |      |F10                     |

+## Troubleshoot
+When you get the error message "Can't open VIEWANGX.LMP", you need to add `FILES=30` to your `CONFIG.SYS`.

 ## Building:
 1) Install [Watcom](https://github.com/open-watcom/open-watcom-v2)